Mozart and Cocktails: Bezuidenhout's great joys

 “I’m very drawn to Mozart’s place historically and how difficult it was for him… I know he was a wunderkind and had everything laid out for him on a platter in a sense, but Mozart struggled in a most vivid and profound way with his place in the world in a way that someone like Beethoven or Haydn never had to deal with.
 Mozart sets up this unbelievable life for himself in Vienna in the 1780s and would have said something like: OK, to hell with Salzburg, to hell with the security of a normal position, I’m just going to go it alone and teach and play concerts and write piano concertos and operas and hope for the best.

 [Mozart’s music] is consistently the most heart-breakingly beautiful music that I play… it’s that combination of awe and reverence for the quality and beauty of the material, but also, as Rothko [20th century American painter] said so beautifully, that sense of “smiling through tears” that you sense with Mozart.
 You sometimes get the shivers…"

-In November, Kristian performs Mozart on the fortepiano.
-During his last visit to the SCO, Kristian described some of the intricacies of this instrument:
+During his last visit to the SCO, Kristian described some of the intricacies of the fortepiano: